fhiso/tsc-governance/opm.md

+---
+title: Technical Standing Committee Operations and Policy Manual
+date: 21 November 2015
+...
 TSC Operations and Policy Manual
 ================================

-Technical Standing Committee Operations and Policy Manual of the Family History Information Standards Organisation, Inc.

 *Approved by the FHISO Board and published on 28 August 2014;
 updated by approval of the FHISO Board on 21 November 2015.*